videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/quick-start.md

 }
 ```

-4. Next we will be creating the `ParticipantGridView` which will be used to show the participants view.
+5. Next we will be creating the `ParticipantGridView` which will be used to show the participants view.

+`ParticipantGridView` maps each participant with a `ParticipantTile`.

+It updates the participants list whenever someone leaves or joins the meeting using the `participantJoined` and `participantLeft` event listeners on the `meeting`.

 ```js title="participant_grid_view.dart"
 import 'package:flutter/material.dart';